cloudwan/gohan/docs/source/commands.rst

 In addition to resource related commands, some formatting commands are available:

-* :code:`--output-format [json/table]` - specifies in which format resoults should be shown
+* :code:`--output-format [json/table]` - specifies in which format results should be shown.
+Can also be specified with :code:`GOHAN_OUTPUT_FORMAT` environment variable.

   - :code:`json`, e.g: